-Physical control means the immediate, continuous physical control of a dog or cat at all times, such as by means of a leash, cord, or chain of such strength to restrain the dog or cat; or "physical control" shall also include visual signals or oral commands by the owner of a dog which has been trained to consistently and effectively respond to such signals or commands, if such dog is at all times within the unobstructed sight of the dog's owner.
+Physical control means the immediate, continuous physical control of a dog or cat at all times, such as by means of a leash, cord, or chain of such strength to restrain the dog or cat;

 Private animal nonprofit organization shall mean an incorporated organization that has a nonprofit status with the Internal Revenue Service for which the central purpose is sheltering, adopting, fostering, providing TNVR, providing rescue or old age homes for dogs and/or cats.
 "Rescue" shall include legally receiving dogs and/or cats from shelters or owners and providing medical or behavioral rehabilitation for placement into new homes.
 Breeding of rescue dogs or cats is prohibited.